aravindh229/quadra-adk/README.md

 ## 🏁 Submission Category

 **Category:** Data Analysis & Insights
-**Region:** Asia Pacific (India)
+**Region:** United States
 **Devpost:** [QUADRA Hackathon Page](https://googlecloudmultiagents.devpost.com/)

 ---

 ## ✨ Credits

-Built with purpose by \[Aravindh] — a product-thinker with a data backbone.
-Thank you Google & Devpost for making space for this experiment in human-AI collaboration.
+Created with care by **Aravindh**, a data driven product systems thinker with a drive to reimagine how product teams think and act.

+This project is a practical, fully functioning prototype of what AI-assisted product decision-making could look like when modular intelligence meets real user behavior.

+Special thanks to Kaggle for open data access, Google for the ADK vision, and Devpost for hosting this opportunity to build for real impact.

 ---

 ## 💬 Final Thought

-> *"If Steve Jobs designed the product vision, Sundar scaled the platform, and Satya built the infrastructure — QUADRA is the brain they would share."*
+> *"QUADRA is not a replacement for human intuition.
+It's the structured intelligence layer that empowers it."*

 ---